-Knowing that gaining confidence in job-hunting skills was crucial for getting work, Elena decided to enrol in English Language Partners’ Work Talk course.
+Knowing that gaining confidence in job-hunting skills was crucial for getting work, Elena decided to enrol in English Language Partners’ English for Job Seekers course.

 I knew I had to go through interviews, and I was not really confident at that time, so I decided to attend this course.”

 Elena says she didn’t just learn practical tips about job hunting and Kiwi work culture, the course also taught key skills for when it came time to interviews.

 “By practising, knowing what questions would be asked and how to answer, it was definitely a boost on my confidence.”

 And practice certainly paid off.
 When she saw a promising job advertised at Ramsetreid, she decided to go for it.

 “I thought, ‘Oh, I’ll use this opportunity anyway just to practise my skills in an interview, to use something that I learned’.”

 But the interview turned out to be more than just practice.
 After a process of three interviews, two via Skype and one face-to-face, she found she’d got the job.
 “I was over the moon when they decided to hire me.”